Tornadoes confirmed in Lombard, Wheaton, Villa Park, Spring Grove, Marengo, Rockford during derecho, NWS says

 Two confirmed tornadoes from 8/10/20.
 First was an EF-0 on the SE side of Lake Geneva w/peak winds estimated at 80 mph.
 Second was an EF-1 that came from northern IL on up into Camp Lake in Kenosha County w/peak winds of 90mph.
 No injuries or fatalities reported. #wiwx pic.twitter.com/zen76LVnrl— NWS Milwaukee (@NWSMKX) August 11, 2020

-The weather service classified the storm as a "high-end" EF-1 tornado after surveying the damage.
+The weather service classified the storm as a "high-end" EF-1 tornado after surveying damage on Chicago's North Side.
 Estimated peak winds reached 110 mph.
 The tornado was as wide as three football fields and left a path of damage three miles long.

 The most intense damage occurred approximately one mile from the lakefront, as well as near and within Phillip Rogers Park, NWS said.